📝 Team & numbers · ⏱️ 4 min read

 Show you're listening: practical actions

 Words are cheap.
 Your team wants to see that you actually do something with their input.
-Here are concrete ways to show that:
+Here's how to prove it:

 Get into the kitchen during peak service

-Plan an evening where you observe during the busiest service.
-Not to control, but to understand.
+Schedule yourself for an evening shift during the busiest service.
+Not to micromanage, but to understand.
 Pay attention to:

 • How much time does it really take to prepare a dish?